 It does not, however, follow that this heightened standard was to be effectuated by diminishing the role of medical-judgment evidence in rebutting this presumption.
-We must recognize that, because medical conditions are involved in these claims, it would be absurd to conclude that medical judgment has no role or indeed cannot play a conclusive role in making a determination under this provision.
-See generally X-Citement Video, Inc., Timex V.I., Inc., Thayer, Cottle, Faust, Trilles, Davenport, and Conary, all supra.
+It must be recognized that, because medical conditions are involved in these claims, it would be absurd to conclude that medical judgment has no role or indeed cannot play a conclusive role in making a determination under this provision.
+See generally X-Citement Video, Inc., Timex V.I., Inc., Simmons, Thayer, Cottle, Faust, Trilles, Davenport, and Conary, all supra.
 To the contrary, an interpretation that medical-judgment evidence is now encompassed within the rubric of "clear and unmistakable evidence" gives full effect to the apparent clear intent of Congress to provide for a more stringent standard for rebutting the wartime presumption.
 Simply put, medical-judgment evidence, standing alone, may in fact be used to rebut the wartime presumption, so long as that evidence rises to the level of "clear and unmistakable evidence".
-Although the appellant has presented what may be one logical view of the legislative history, the above interpretation is certainly equally logical.
-However, there is no tension here between the doctrines of Chevron and Brown v.
-Gardner because the operative test, as stated in part II.D.1., above, applies not when two logical views of legislative history are in conflict, but when two reasonable interpretations of the statutory text are in conflict.
-Although, as noted above, it may be a logical reading of the legislative history that the presumption was changed in order to provide veterans of wartime service with a presumption that is more difficult to rebut, it is not a reasonable interpretation of the statute to say that this change was effectuated so as to preclude medical-judgment evidence rising to the level of "clear and unmistakable evidence", standing alone, to rebut the wartime presumption.
+Although it is true that under Brown v.
+Gardner "interpretative doubt is to be resolved in the veteran's favor", 513 U.S. at 118, I believe that that cannon of construction is more aptly stated as prescribing that interpretative doubt must be resolved in favor of the claimant where there are competing reasonable interpretations of an ambiguous statutory provision.
+Here, the appellant has presented what I have found is not a reasonable interpretation of the statute.
 The Secretary's interpretation of the statutory provision being a reasonable one, it is thus entitled to deference on this point.
 See Chevron, supra.